 Find them (US): Whole Foods/Thrive Market (online)

-And that’s our Top 7!
+And those are our top vegan party snacks for kids!
 We hope you find these recommendations helpful but please let us know what your favourite vegan kid’s party food hacks are.
-As we mentioned earlier, colour and variety are key (goodbye boring beige spreads!) as well as a good balance of healthy refreshments and naughty morsels… 🙂